NVIDIA/nvaitc-toolkit/README.md

 # Introduction

-- The NVAITC (NVIDIA AI Technology Centre) toolkit is a Python codebase that showcases the use of most relevant NVIDIA deep learning libraries (DALI, AMP, TensorRT) and Horovod, a framework for distributed training.
+- The NVAITC (NVIDIA AI Technology Centre) toolkit is a Python codebase that showcases the interoperability of CUDA-X AI software stack in multi-GPU environments

-- The purpose of this project, which includes code snippets taken from other NVIDIA Deep Learning examples, i.e. https://github.com/NVIDIA/apex/blob/master/examples/imagenet/main_amp.py, https://github.com/NVIDIA/DALI/blob/master/docs/examples/use_cases/pytorch/resnet50/main.py, is to illustrate how to combine these libraries together for achieving better training and inference performance.
+- The goal of this project is to provide researchers a reference framework to build new projects on

 - The codebase might be subject to further changes as new versions of used libraries become available or new functionalities requested.
-It requests the availability of ImageNet to demonstrate how to train a network (ResNet50) against a well known dataset.
+It requests the availability of ImageNet to demonstrate how to train a network (ResNet) against a well known dataset.

 ## Environment setup